DarkTemplar0007/DarkTemplar0007/README.md

-- 👋 Hi, I’m @DarkTemplar0007 a speaking donkey
+- 👋 Hi, I’m @DarkTemplar0007 a talking donkey
 - 👀 I’m interested in python, c,torturing myself with gentoo
 - 🌱 I’m currently learning python and ebuild scripts
 - 💞️ I’m looking to collaborate on ...